pingcap/tidb/roadmap.md

         <ul>
           <li>
             <b
-              >Resource control: quotas and scheduling for resource groups and background tasks</b
+              >Resource control: quotas and resource scheduling for resource groups and background tasks.
+Quotas are burstable.</b
             >
             <br /><i>
               Reliably and efficiently manage workloads and applications